apache/infrastructure-website/content/pages/vm-policy.md

 - Do not "do-release-upgrade" the VM without discussing with Infra.
 - The project must designate three committers who agree and have the knowledge to maintain the VM.
-- Infra will coordinate with the project to do a reboot of the VM at regular intervals.
+- Infra can coordinate with the project to perform reboots of the VM for security patching upon request, otherwise the system will be rebooted automatically to apply security updates.
+To request an opt-out of automated patch reboots, you may open an Infra Jira ticket with your justification, but it is unlikely to be granted.
-- Infra reserves the right to patch/update/restart the system at will to maintain security.
+- Infra reserves the right to patch/update/restart the system regardless of the opt-out policy as needed to maintain current patch levels and security.

 See also: